-The School of Library and Information Science requires that students be computer, network, and information literate and be familiar with basic operations that will be used throughout the students' course work.
+The School of Library and Information Science requires that students pursuing either the Master of Library Science (M.L.S.) or the Master of Information Science (M.I.S.) degree be computer, network, and information literate and be familiar with basic operations that will be used throughout the students' course work.
 This knowledge is prerequisite to many courses in the SLIS curriculum and will form the basis for further learning and skill development throughout the students' academic and professional careers.
 To acquire this base, each student must complete, or apply and receive a waiver for, the SLIS course L401 Computer-Based Information Tools.
 Normally, the course should be completed during the first semester of enrollment.
 This 3 credit undergraduate level course is a prerequisite for many courses in the SLIS curriculum, although it does not count toward the credit hours required for a SLIS graduate degree.